Linthouse

 In 1895 Linthouse were elected to the Scottish Second Division but at the end of the season they finished last (out of ten teams competing at that time) and had to apply for re-election.
 After three ballots Linthouse received more votes than Wishaw Athletic and retained their place.
 In 1899 the club again faced re-election, having finished ninth out of ten and once again they were successful.
 When they finished in last place the following season the board decided enough was enough: it was clear that they would never be able to compete with their close neighbours, Rangers and so the club withdrew from the Scottish League.

-Linthouse soldiered on into the next season and entered the Scottish FA Cup.
-In a bizarre sequence of events they were eliminated from the competition in the Second Round without kicking a ball!
-Their first round opponents, Clydebank forfeited their tie and Linthouse then scratched from the second round game against Motherwell and went out of business.
+Linthouse were without a league competition for 1900-01 but they did enter the Scottish FA Cup and were eliminated in the Second Round without kicking a ball.
+Clydebank forfeited their first round tie and Linthouse then scratched from the next match against Motherwell.
+Shortly afterwards Linthouse went out of business.

 Sources